 • Frequency Behavior of a Quartz Crystal Microbalance (Qcm) in Contact with Selected Solutions

-• Compact and portable holographic camera using photorefractive crystals.
-Application in various metrological problems
+• Application in various metrological problems

 • Crystals in Biological Applications